hamrouniraed07/hamrouniraed07/README.md

 ## 🧠 A Bit More About My Thinking

 ```
-🔍  I believe every dataset has a story — my job is to tell it clearly.
-🧩  I love systems thinking: how small changes cascade into big outcomes.
+🤖  I don't fear AI replacing engineers — I'm the one building those AI systems.
+🔍  Every problem is a model waiting to be trained on the right data.
+🧩  I think in pipelines: input → transform → output → feedback loop.
 🚀  I ship things.
-Not just notebooks — real, deployed, working products.
+Not just notebooks — real, deployed, working AI products.
-🌍  Proudly building from Tunisia, dreaming globally.
+🌍  Proudly building from Tunisia, dreaming and shipping globally.
 ```

 ---

 ## 📬 Let's Build Something Together

-I'm always open to **research collaborations**, **internship opportunities**, and **innovative projects** at the crossroads of AI and engineering.
+I'm always open to **AI engineering roles**, **LLM/agent projects**, and **innovative collaborations** at the intersection of intelligence and real-world product engineering.

 <div align="center">